AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 Every line of code is a liability, but not every line creates value.
 This is particuarly interesting when it comes to building native & web apps that offer the same features.
 Theoretically _all_ domain code can be shared beween _all_ platforms.
 That is to say, all platforms have the concept of the "Login button", and a "button pressed" event.
 But different platforms render the button and handle its events differently.

 Rebuilding React web apps in [React Native](https://facebook.github.io/react-native/) has great code/effort reuse potential.
-I've been building a protoype that **takes code from an existing web app, and reuses it in a native app to provide the same features**.
+I've been building a protoype that **takes code from an existing web app, and maximally reuses it in a native app to provide the same features**.
 After rebuilding two features, I've settled on a technique, which I will describe in this article.

 # React recap